Uthmanhere/EE423-EmbeddedSystems/Lab06-GPUprogramming/README.md

 Compile the code in [multSq.cu](./multSq.cu) and observe the output.
 Verify using MATLAB or any other tool possible.

 ### Task D-II
-Evolve the code snippet in [Square Matrix Multiplication](#sqMat) for rectangular matrix multiplication.
+Evolve the code snippet in [multSq.cu](./multSq.cu) for rectangular matrix multiplication.